 How to Install Peel & Stick Wallpaper

 SmithHönig’s Peel & Stick Wallpaper goes up easily, with no mess.
-It helps to have a friend available to help, but in a pinch, you can install it all by yourself!
+You can hire someone to install it, or you can do it yourself.
+For DIY, it helps to have a friend available to help, but in a pinch, you can actually install it all by yourself!

 What you’ll need: